 3. Results

-Participants had a mean age of 64.46 years, and 54% (n=1979) were women (Table 1).
+Participants had a mean age of 64.5 years, and 54% (n=1979) were women (Table 1).
 Over follow-up, 25% (n=899) developed cancer, with a median age of cancer diagnosis at 73 (IQR:69-78).
-From the total sample, 13% (n=460) had dementia over follow-up with a median age of at 79 (IQR:75-83) years.
-Among participants with incident cancer, 6% (n=53) had dementia diagnosis, 63% (n=567) died over follow-up, and 31% (n=279) remain alive and dementia-free at 20 years since study entry.
+From the total sample, 13% (n=460) were diagnosed with dementia over follow-up with a median age of at 79 (IQR:75-83) years.
+Among participants with incident cancer, 6% (n=53) had dementia diagnosis, 63% (n=567) died over follow-up, and 31% (n=279) remained alive and dementia-free at 20 years since study entry.
 In contrast, among participants free of cancer diagnosis over follow-up, 15% (n=411) were diagnosed with dementia, 24% (n=667) died over follow-up, and 61% (n=1657) were alive and dementia-free at the end of follow-up.
-The proportion of participants in each possible status over follow-up and leading causes of death for both arms are presented as Figure 1 an 2 in Supplementary Material.
+The proportion of participants in each possible status over follow-up and leading causes of death for both arms are presented as Figure 1 and 2 in Supplementary Material.

-Results for all scenarios are present in Table 2.
-Using Scenario A’s analytic design and without adjusting for confounding or selection bias due to conditioning on death, we observe a protective association with a risk ratio (RR) of 0.7 (95% Confidence interval: 0.49,0.93) and a hazard ratio (HR) of 0.52 (95%CI: 0.39,0.69).
-Though adjusting for measured confounding only minimally changes the observed association, the association is closer to the null after including censoring weights for death [RR: 0.91 (95%CI: 0.65,1.19); HR: 0.72 (95%CI: 0.54,0.98)].
+Results for all scenarios are presented in Table 2.
+Using Scenario A’s analytic design and without adjusting for confounding or selection bias due to conditioning on death, we observe a protective association with a risk ratio (RR) of 0.7X (95% Confidence interval: 0.49,0.93) and a hazard ratio (HR) of 0.52 (95%CI: 0.39,0.69).
+Though adjusting for measured confounding only minimally changed the observed association, the association is closer to the null after including censoring weights for death [RR: 0.91 (95%CI: 0.65,1.19); HR: 0.72 (95%CI: 0.54,0.98)].
 In contrast, using Scenario B’s analytic design, the fully adjusted model results in a RR of: 1.05 (95%CI: 0.79,1.29) and a HR of 1.09 (95%CI: 0.8,1.5), though confidence intervals cross the null.
 The cumulative incidence curves for both groups, under scenarios A and B, reflect that the difference between groups changes over time and flips direction when considering cancer as a time-varying proxy.
 In addition, the extreme scenarios of dependence between death and dementia over follow-up represented as bounds are wide and include the null value (RR: 0.39, 2.08).

 4. Discussion

 Several observational studies have defined “cancer diagnosis” as exposure, although this does not represent a target for potential intervention or a modifiable risk factor.
 Instead, this variable is commonly used to represent a mechanism of interest that could not be measured.
 In this study we describe a particular research question of investigating a potential therapeutic drug-target of Pin1 expression, and discuss using cancer diagnosis as a proxy.
 By explicitly including Pin1 as part of the research question we connect the unmeasured mechanism of interest to the observed data outlining the data generation process.
 This practice helps to identify and disentangle potential sources of bias and can guide analytic decisions.
-We showed how estimates can change substantially according to alternative, yet explicit, assumptions.
+We show how estimates can change substantially according to alternative, yet explicit, assumptions.